virtual-world-framework/vwf/public/web/docs/readme.md

 * * *

-**Note:** A component specification may be an object literal, an uniform resource identifier (URI) to a .vwf or another type such as .dae, or a JSON-encoded object (primarily for use in the single-user mode application= URI parameter).
+**Note:** A component specification may be an object literal, a uniform resource identifier (URI) to a .vwf or another type such as .dae, or a JSON-encoded object (primarily for use in the single-user mode application= URI parameter).
 Components may appear as an extends, implements, or child within the application or another component.

 * * *